Antipurity/sensor-network/docs/ROADMAP.md

                     - Make handlers accept `noData` and `noFeedback` per-cell u8a as named args.
             - ❌ For convenience, if [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry) is present, `.pause()` when the sender is no longer needed.
 (The only reason for this is use in browser console, which is too iffy to justify such an unreliable functionality.
 Besides, forcing storage is just annoying when the user wants to fire-and-forget.)
         - ✓ `.Accumulator`:
+            - ⋯ Rename from `Accumulator` to `Transform` to stop confusing people.
             - ✓ `.constructor({ channel=null, priority=0, onValues=null, onFeedback=null })`.
                 - ❌ The options object can be modified after construction.
                 - ✓ Accumulators run highest-priority-first.